 1. The Dyson Ball Animal Pet Vacuum

 It’s very lightweight (5 pounds) so even if you don’t have a lot of strength you can maneuver it easily.
 It’s bagless so it’s very easy to empty.
 And the unique pivoting Dyson ball makes it very easy to get this vacuum into tight spaces like around the litter box.

 What we don’t like: The price

 2. The Hoover Wind Tunnel Pet Rewind Vacuum

-If you are looking for something more affordable but still good quality this Hoover Wind Tunnel Pet Rewind vacuum is a good choice.
+If you are looking for something more affordable but still good quality this Hoover Wind Tunnel Pet Rewind vacuum for cat litter is a good choice.